bpamos/tf-aws-redis-enterprise-cluster/README.md

 # tf-aws-redis-enterprise-cluster
 Create a Redis Enterprise Cluster from scratch on AWS using Terraform.

-Redis Enterprise Cluster of 3+ nodes.
+Redis Enterprise Cluster of 3+ nodes accessible via FQDN, username, and password.

 Optional test node with Redis and Memtier installed.